 An important early settler was John Owen Lynch, an Irishman who was brought in from New York to be the settlement's blacksmith.
 A wood cabin was constructed for him and his family at what is now the corner of Gordon and Farquhar streets, and it was there that Father Campion, the first priest to take care of the parish, celebrated Mass.
 Father Campion was the military chaplain at Niagara and was responsible for the pastoral care of the Catholics in what is now western Ontario.
 He would visit each settlement from time to time, and it was he who celebrated the first Mass in Guelph on August 26, 1827.
 That first Mass was followed by the first wedding in the town, as he married Christopher Keogh and Ann Green.
 Mr. Keogh had been one of the workmen with John Galt at the founding of Guelph.

-In 1837 Father Thomas Gibney became the first resident pastor in Guelph, and was responsible as well for the territory from Mount Forest to Goderich.
+In 1837 Father Thomas McGivney became the first resident pastor in Guelph, and was responsible as well for the territory from Mount Forest to Goderich.
 The parish was still extremely poor.
-Father Gibney was involved, along with several Protestant ministers and other citizens, in the establishment of the Guelph School Board, and in 1846 he dedicated a small stone church, St. Bartholomew's, which replaced St. Patrick's.
-The cornerstone of St. Bartholomew's is now found in front of The Church of Our Lady, and reads: "D.O.M.
+Father McGivney was involved, along with several Protestant ministers and other citizens, in the establishment of the Guelph School Board, and in 1846 he dedicated a small stone church, St. Bartholomew, which replaced St. Patrick's.
+The cornerstone of St. Bartholomew is now found in front of The Basilica of Our Lady, and reads: "D.O.M.
 (Deo optimo maximo) memoriate, Beati, Bartholomaei, Apostoli, hanc, novam, ECCLESIAM, PRIMA flamis devorata, AEDIFICAVERUNT, guelphi, necnon, torontinae, DIAECESEOS, FIDELES.
 MDCCCXLV." ("To God, the best and greatest.
 The faithful of Guelph, of the diocese of Toronto, have built this new church, in honour of the blessed apostle Bartholomew, the first church having been consumed in flames.
-1845. ") Father Gibney was killed in a riding accident on October 17, 1846.
+1845. ") Father McGivney was killed in a riding accident on October 17, 1846.

 In 1841, Guelph came under the jurisdiction of the new Diocese of Toronto, which was separated in that year from the Diocese of Kingston.

 Father Peter Schneider was briefly pastor in 1847.
 He was remembered for his work with the sick during an outbreak of fever among the immigrants in Guelph.
-Father Schneider was followed by Father Simon SANDERI.
-Father Sanderi was born in Bavaria, and was a member of the REDEMPTORIST ORDER.
+Father Schneider was followed by Father Simon Sanderi.
+Father Sanderi was born in Bavaria, and was a member of the Redemptorist Order.
 He was a zealous man who cared for his parishioners, and especially for many newly arrived immigrants, though he had difficulty adapting to their Irish culture.
 He was also noted for his sermons, which would often last two hours.
-Unfortunately, lack of funds and increasing parish debts led him to press the parishioners heavily for money, but they, themselves poor, did not accept that and 1850 he was forced to leave.
-He became a hermit on a island in Puslinch Lake for a couple of years, and then became a monk at the Trappist Monestary of Gethsemame.
+Unfortunately, lack of funds and increasing parish debts led him to press the parishioners heavily for money, but they, themselves poor, did not accept that and in 1850 he was forced to leave.
+He became a hermit on a island in Puslinch Lake for a couple of years, and then became a monk at the Trappist Monastery of Gethsemani.

 A new era in the history of the parish began in January of 1852 when Bishop Charbonell of Toronto appointed Father John Holzer, S.J., to be Pastor in Guelph.
 The parish was to be under the care of the Jesuit Order for about 80 years, until 1931.